icon-project/icon-project.github.io/docs/score_deploy_guide.md

 }
 ```

-However, if you run `tbears scoreapi` against the SCORE address, and the SCORE is not active (pending or rejected), an error message will return as shown below.
+You may notice from the result above that the command `tbears txresult` doesn't return the audit status.
+Furthermore, if you run `tbears scoreapi` against the SCORE address, and the SCORE is not active (pending or rejected), an error message will be returned as shown below.

 ```bash
 (work) $ tbears scoreapi cx6177643ef0da653ce2f1c62c6220033e2d25e5cf